timcastillogill/thermostat_Friday/README.md

 # Thermostat

-A simple thermostat programe.
+A simple thermostat programe that allows a user to turn the temperature up and down.

 ### Specification:
 - The thermostat has a default temperature of 20 degrees. ✔
 - You can increase the temperature with an up function. ✔️
 - You can decrease the temperature with a down function. ✔️
 - The minimum temperature is 10 degrees. ✔️
-- There is a power saving mode that is turned on by default but can also be turned off.
+- There is a power saving mode that is turned on by default but can also be turned off. ✔️
 - When power saving mode is on the maximum temprature is 25 degrees.
 - When power saving mode is off the maximum temperature is 32 degrees.
 - You can reset the temprature to 20 with a reset function.